Specializing in 5 Types of Braces

 Why do I need braces?

-Spacing is when the teeth erupt too far apart from one another, or when a tooth is smaller than normal, causing spaces to exist between the teeth.
+Spacing is when the teeth erupt too far apart from one another, or when a tooth is smaller than usual, causing spaces to exist between the teeth.
 Sometimes a person may have a space because they’re missing a tooth or because they have an impacted tooth (a tooth that never erupted).
 In these cases, braces can be used to help a tooth that is stuck and get it to erupt into place.
-Or if a tooth is missing, braces can help arrange the existing teeth back into a more ideal position so that the dentist can replace the missing tooth with a restoration such as an implant or bridge.
+Or if a tooth is missing, braces can help arrange the existing teeth back into an ideal position so that the dentist can replace the missing tooth with a restoration such as an implant or bridge.

 Crowding occurs when the teeth grow in (erupt) too close together in the mouth or when a tooth is larger than the space that’s available for it, causing the teeth to overlap.